magentabusiness/magentabusiness.github.io/docs/samples/syrus/syrus.md

 ### 2. Token creation

 To connect the device you need to get the device credentials first.
-ThingsBoard supports different device credentials.
+IoT Hub supports different device credentials.
 We recommend using default auto-generated credentials which is an access token for this guide.

 Click on the device row in the table to open device details